zpeng1898/BigDL_Docs/notes_on_distributed_GNN/README.md

 TF-GNN supports GNN distributed training based on TensorFlow.

 TODO:
 1. Run TF-GNN distributed training example without Orca.
 The notebook tutorial [node classification](https://colab.research.google.com/github/tensorflow/gnn/blob/master/examples/notebooks/ogbn_mag_e2e.ipynb) on `colab` can run successfully.
 However, it failed when I run the code on my own cluster.
 The reason is the code was built on the latest version of `TF-GNN-0.5.0` which is dependent on [bazel](https://docs.bazel.build/versions/2.0.0/updating-bazel.html), but I failed to build `bazel` when following [the instruction](https://github.com/tensorflow/gnn/tree/main).
+See `./TF-GNN/codes/TF-GNN_distributed_training` for more.
 2. Combine TF-GNN with Orca.